 Preheat the oven to 350° F. Line a large baking sheet with parchment paper.

-Makes about 40 cookies.
-Store the cookies in a sealed container for up to 3 days.
+Serve them up, or store the cookies in a sealed contained for up to three days.

 What can I do with leftover pumpkin puree?Store any leftover pumpkin puree in a sealed container in the fridge for up to one week.
 Or, scoop it into a freezer-safe resealable bag and freeze the puree for up to 3 months.
 Use extra puree in quick bread, soups, smoothies—there are so many possibilities.
 Here's a collection of pumpkin puree recipes for inspiration.Can these cookies be frozen?Yes!
 Once the icing has set, freeze the cookies in a single layer in a freezer-proof bag or dish for up to two months.
 Allow the sealed cookies to thaw in the refrigerator.
 The day you want to serve them, let them sit out at room temperature with the cover or bag opened a crack, so that no condensation collects on the icing, until they're no longer cold.
 (Or, freeze them un-iced.)You can also freeze the cookie dough to bake up later.
 Store the dough tightly wrapped for up to three months.
 Allow the dough to thaw in the fridge before scooping and baking.
 Check the cookies for doneness after 15 minutes.

 Check the label carefully when buying pumpkin at the store.
 What you want for these cookies is pure pumpkin puree.
 It's easy to get it confused with pumpkin pie mix, also sold in cans.

 Use softened butter so that it will properly aerate when blended with the sugars.
 Leave it out at room temperature to soften, or try one of these tricks to soften butter faster.

 A cookie scoop is great for this recipe: it makes it easy to portion the sticky dough onto the baking sheet.
 Here are the cookie scoops I use. (affiliate link.)